-Worksheet 3: Figure your pass-through withholding prepayments for nonresident trust members.
-If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
+Worksheet 2: Figure your pass-through withholding prepayments for partnership or S corporation members.
+If you have partnership or S wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
 Keep this record for your files.

-1 Enter your nonresident trust members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-1 2 Enter your nonresident trust members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
-2 3 Add Lines 1 and 2 and enter the result.
-3 4 Multiply Line 3 by 1.5% (.015) and enter the result.
-4 5 Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-5 6 Subtract Line 5 from Line 4 and enter the result.
-6 7 Multiply Line 3 by 4.95% (.0495) and enter the result.
-7 8 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-8 9 Subtract Line 8 from Line 7 and enter the result.
-9 10 Add Line 6 and Line 9 and enter the result.
-10 11 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and distributed to nonresident trust members.
-11 12 Add Lines 10 and 11.
-12 13 Divide Line 12 by 4.
-This is the amount of each of your voluntary prepayments for nonresident trust members.
-13
+Enter your corporation members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
+Enter your corporation members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
+Add Lines 1 and 2 and enter the result.
+4 Multiply Line 3 by 2.5% (.025) and enter the result.
+4 \\\\\ 5 Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+6 Subtract Line 5 from Line 4 and enter the result.
+Multiply Line 3 by 7% (.07) and enter the result.
+8 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+9 Subtract Line 8 from Line 7 and enter the result.
+10 \\\\\ Add Line 6 and Line 9 and enter the result.
+10 Divide Line 10 by 4.
+This is the amount of each of your voluntary prepayments for corporation 11 members.
+Worksheet 5: Figure your own tax liability prepayments.
+If you wish to voluntarily prepay your own income and replacement tax liability, and PTE tax, complete this worksheet to determine the amount of your prepayment.
+Keep this record for your files.
+Enter the amount of Illinois net income expected in the tax year.
+Figure your tax before credits.
+Multiply Line 1 by 1.5% (.015).
+Enter the amount of recapture of investment credits expected in the tax year.
+4 Add Lines 2 and 3 and enter the result.
+Enter the amount of Illinois tax credits expected in the tax year as calculated on the corresponding 5 Form IL-477.
+Enter the amount of pass-through entity withholding expected to be made on your behalf in the tax year.
+6 7 Enter the amount of Illinois gambling and sports wagering winnings withholding shown on any Form W-2G you received.
+7 8 \\\\\ Add Lines 5 through 7 and enter the result.
+Subtract Line 8 from Line 4 and enter the result.
+9 10 \\\\\ 10 Determine PTE income expected in the tax year using the PTE Worksheet on Page 13.
+11 \\\\\ Multiply Line 10 by 4.95 percent (0.495).
+11 12 \\\\ 12 Add Lines 9 and 11.
+13 \\\\ 13 Divide Line 12 by 4.
+This is the amount of each of your quarterly tax payments.

 Worksheet 4: Figure your pass-through withholding prepayments for corporation members.
-If you have corporation members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
-Keep this record for your files.
+If you have corporation members that you